 Other Top Locations for Birdwatching in Manu

-Another bonus location to look for amazonian aquatic birds, migrants, and second-growth specialists.
+Another bonus location to look for is amazonian aquatic birds, migrants, and second-growth specialists.
 The location congregates; Hoatzin, Capped heron, Least Grebe, Sunbittern, Amazonian Antpitta, Brazilian Teal, Red Capped Cardinal, Spot Breasted Woodpecker, Black Billed SeedFinch and others.
 Over this location around 95 bird species have been reported via Ebird.
 Visit our blog for further references.

 In general, antpittas are shy and retiring and as a result of this, can be quite hard to see.
-More commonly you will hear, as they call from the dense forest understory.
-Side trails offer the patience observer a chance to glimpse these seldom-seen species.
+More commonly you will hear, as their call from the dense forest understory.
+Side trails offer the patient observer a chance to glimpse these seldom-seen species.
 The forest also is home to a gorgeous variety of hummingbirds.
 These spectacular birds can be found feeding on roadside flowering trees and shrubs.

 The Cock of the Rock

 Cock of the rock (Rupicola Peruviana) is another one of the most spectacular and well-known birds in Peru.
-It inhibits the lower montane forest bellow 2,000 m altitude.
+It inhibits the lower montane forest below 2,000 m altitude.
 This large orange bird is often seen feeding on fruit trees.
 But it’s most impressive when seen at an LEK.